New Student Orientation

 - These Learning Objectives can become resume bullets and job interview talking points.

-The Moodle Online Weekly Discussion also begins during the second week of the quarter.
+The Moodle Online Weekly Discussion also begins during the third week of the quarter.

 For those students wishing to avoid the online portion of the class, you can choose the 50 hrs/credit option and submit a Mid-Term Paper as an alternative.
 (It is due halfway through the quarter.)